Mregojos/Tech-Stack/09-Py-for-Cloud-DevOps-SRE/0 Starts here Py-Libraries-101.md

 ### Best Pratices for coding
     Research first.
 (It might be already solved.)
     Ask the intelligent system.
-(Do not use the output drectly without understanding of the output.)
+(Do not use the output drectly without understanding the output.)
     Do not repeat yourself.
 (Create funtions)
     Keep it simple.
     Always add comments.
     Push your scripts to repositories.
+(You don't want to repeat yourself again.)
 ### Best Practices as an engineer.
     Document everything.
     Automate everything if possible.